-- 59. The County knew or should have known about the unlawful conditions at Bridges because the Report, published on March 14, 2019, detailed these conditions.
-The ACLU of Southern California also sent a copy of the Report to the County. - 60.
-On May 21, 2019, several residents of Bridges, including Plaintiff Rutter, participated in a public action where they spoke about the horrible conditions at Bridges to the Orange County Board of Supervisors.
-On June 18, 2019, several staff of the ACLU of Southern California met with officials from the County, including County CEO Frank Kim, to discuss the problems highlighted in the Report, including the conditions at Bridges. - 61.
-Despite numerous resident complaints, the ACLU's Report, and the meeting with County staff, Defendants County and Mercy Housing Living Center have failed to address the unlawful conditions at Bridges.
+- 64. County also knew or should have known about the unlawful conditions at Bridges because the ACLU Report, published on March 14, 2019, detailed these conditions.
+The ACLU of Southern California also sent a copy of the Report to County. - 65.
+On May 21, 2019, several residents of Bridges, including Ms. Rutter, participated in a public action where they spoke about the horrible conditions at Bridges to the Orange County Board of Supervisors.
+On June 18, 2019, several staff of the ACLU of Southern California met with officials from County, including County CEO Frank Kim, to discuss the problems highlighted in the ACLU Report, including the conditions at Bridges. - 66.
+Despite numerous resident complaints, the ACLU Report, and the meeting with County staff, Defendants County and Mercy Housing Living Center have failed to address the unlawful conditions at Bridges.

-C. LA MESA
+C. ILLUMINATION FOUNDATION